FazeCT/fazect.github.io/angstrom2023-rev/index.md

 The algorithm here is very simple, it takes our input as a string, splits it into several "words", then it checks whether:
 * Our input has only two words.
 * First word (after converted to `int`) should satisfy this equation: `(x + 5) * 9 - 1 == 971`.
-* Second word should be "bananas".
+* Second word should be `bananas`.
 {{< /admonition >}}

-It is very easy to solve the challenge from this point, and our input should be "103 bananas" according to the above rules.
+It is very easy to solve the challenge from this point, and our input should be `103 bananas` according to the above rules.

 <img src="bananas.png" alt="" width="1000"/>